vxanthop/e-hotels/etc/spec/model.md

 ### Mapper

 Auto-properties by default will have a `string` type and their name will be the same as the field name.
 If you need to rename some properties or change their type, you should use a mapper.
-A mapper is an associative array that is assigned to the protected `$mapper` property in your Model, as shown in the following example:
+A mapper is an associative array that is assigned to the protected static `$mapper` property in your Model, as shown in the following example:

 ```php
 // models/User.php